WebberZone/top-10/readme.txt

 * Bug fixes:
 	* Fixed translation of " by " which had the incorrect text domain
 	* Post types to includes selects "post" in case no option is selected
+	* Unchecking all boxes of a "Display number of views on" setting would sometimes pick the default value

 = 2.5.6 =